 Noodle Incident: Played with in one episode that show's exactly what transpires and then has Doug pose a question that to a party not in the know is definitely one of these.

 Doug: Well maybe losing your gynecologist is a good lesson for you.
 Maybe next time you want to do something nice for Danny you'll think, "Last time I did this I lost my gyneologist."

 Only Sane Man: Deacon; he is the only main or recurring character that doesn't have many major personality flaws, is often exasperated by his friends idiotic schemes, is the first one to point out when someone goes too far in any given situation and is generally the most well-adjusted person on the show.

-Pottery Barn Poor: The Heffernins consist of a UPS IPS truck driver, a secretary and an old retired man who never worked a job for more than a month at a time.
-Despite this, aside from their rather spacious home, in a neighborhood decent enough for Lou Ferrigno, they also have ongoing plots revolving around Doug's widescreen plasma tv and home cinema system and the den devoted to it.
+Pottery Barn Poor: The Heffernins consist of an UPS IPS truck driver, a secretary and an old retired man who never worked a job for more than a month at a time.
+Despite this, aside from their rather spacious home, in a neighborhood decent enough for Lou Ferrigno, they also have ongoing plots revolving around Doug's widescreen plasma TV and home cinema system and the den devoted to it.

 Delivery men and legal secretaries (especially ones employed at large law firms like Carrie) make more money than you'd think.